kburchfiel/python_database_utilities/readme.md

 More information about these scripts and the repository as a whole will be provided in the future.

-<span style="color:red"> **Note:** Two files in the repository could not be uploaded to GitHub because they are above 100 megabytes in size.
-To access these files, use the following Google Drive links: (if these links break for whatever reason, let me know by posting an issue within this project.)</span>
+**Note:** Two files in the repository could not be uploaded to GitHub because they are above 100 megabytes in size.
+To access these files, use the following Google Drive links: (if these links break for whatever reason, let me know by posting an issue within this project.)

 1. routes_planes_coordinates.csv: https://drive.google.com/file/d/1TBj5_zgdhtH8eBcPXLthqGgkJSRb4WFC/view?usp=sharing
 2. sqlite_database.db: https://drive.google.com/file/d/1THyBZYXXT4le6zQz2SBhQlIjMk2MjhYz/view?usp=sharing